ayeshaaamir/ayesha-63687-/README.md

 # discrete-assignment1-63687
 Discrete Mathematics Programming Assignment#1 Submission

-The submission consists of python implementation of the following alogirthms:
+The submission consists of python implementation of the following alogrithms:

 1 - Warshall's Algorithm for Transitive Closure
 2 - Euclidean